 Understanding Democracy and the Parliamentary System

 Our School Council, made up of a boy and a girl from Y1-Y6 are elected democratically.
 Pupils wishing to be considered for the School Council prepare and deliver a ‘speech’ to their class mates about why they would be a good member of the School Council.
 Members of this year group then vote in a secret ballot and the candidates with the most votes become members for a year.
 School Council members are encouraged to seek the views of their peers and bring them back to discuss at meetings.
 This year, the school council have introduced and helped to run a ‘quiet room’ at lunchtimes as an alternative to being out on the playground.

 We teach pupils about local and national politics too.
 In November 2019, we marked ‘Parliament Week’ in school.
 Children learned about the role of parliament and the rule of law.
 Shakespeare Class spent an afternoon with the Mayor and Sherriff of York at Mansion House where they were able to ask questions and find out more about these important roles.
 In the past, children have taken part in Question Time events with local councilors and other local schools.
 Children were able to ask Councillors about issues in their local area and hear their views about action that would be taken.
 Read the York Press article about this here.

 National events are used as the focus for PSHCE lessons.
-For example, pupils learned about the General Election in May 2015 and also about the Brexit Referendum.
+For example, pupils learned about the Brexit Referendum.
 Through these types of lessons, pupils are encouraged to give their own views, and listen to and try to understand the views of others.
 Key Stage 2 classes even held their own referendum!

 Cultural Development, Respect and Tolerance